AFLplusplus/AFLplusplus/utils/libdislocator/README.md

 for "production" uses; but it can be faster and more hassle-free than ASAN / MSAN when fuzzing small, self-contained binaries.

-To use this library, run AFL like so:
+To use this library, run AFL++ like so:

 ```
 AFL_PRELOAD=/path/to/libdislocator.so ./afl-fuzz [...other params...]